What is the Texas Biennial?

 The Texas Biennial is artist-started and geographically focused.
 From the project's beginnings, its objectives have been to provide an exhibition opportunity for all artists living and working in Texas, and to showcase the excellence and diversity of contemporary art being produced in the state.
-The central feature of the Biennial is a group survey exhibition curated from an open call for art -- all Texas artists working in any media are eligible to enter.
+The central feature of the Biennial is a group survey exhibition curated from both invitations and an open call for art—all Texas artists working in any media are eligible to enter.
 While the Biennial is a program of the nonprofit Big Medium, it has remained "independent" in the sense that it is unaffiliated with the curatorial vision of any one organization or institution.
-Instead, the Biennial has worked with many different curators, some of whom have chosen to expand the exhibition format to include invited Texas artists for some editions of the project.
-The Biennial is also the longest-running state visual arts biennial in the U.S.
+Instead, the Biennial has worked with many different curators, asking them to guide the programming and set the creative direction for each iteration of the project.
+The Biennial is also the longest-running state arts biennial in the U.S.

 How can I participate in the Texas Biennial?

 The 2020 Texas Biennial Open Call will be open to artists currently living and/or working in Texas, Texas natives/expats working anywhere in the world, as well as artists who have produced or exhibited significant work in Texas over the last three years.
 Artists working in any media or discipline may apply online from December 2, 2019 – February 7, 2020.

 How are artists and artworks selected from the Open Call?